os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ---

-#### Insert/delete a logical segment in the address space
+#### Insert/Delete a Logical Segment in the Address Space
 - Update the corresponding page table entry in the page table
-- Update the content of the physical page frame corresponding to the logical segment
+- Update the physical page frame corresponding to the logical segment
 ![bg right:50% 100%](figs/app-as-full.png)